ikafly144/EmeraldBank/readme.md

   error-banking-remove-last-owner: <red>Failed to remove <player> as owner of bank <bank>!
   error-banking-remove-last-member: <red>Failed to remove <player> as member of bank <bank>!
   error-player-not-found: <red>Player <player> not found!
+  error-same-currency: <red>You cannot exchange the same currency <currency>!
+  error-currency-not-found: <red>Currency not found!
+  error-not-enough-currency: <red>You do not have <value> of <currency> to pay!
+  error-no-permission: <red>You do not have permission to do this!
+  error-exchange-too-low: <red>Exchange amount is too low!

 ```